-Brandy Norwood net worth: Brandy Norwood is an American actress, R&B singer, songwriter, and record producer who has a net worth of $12 million.
+Brandy Norwood is an American actress, R&B singer, songwriter, and record producer who has a net worth of $12 million.
 At 14, Brandy signed with Atlantic Records.
-She released her debut album the following year (1994), which went on to be certified quadruple Platinum in the U.S. For six seasons, Brandy starred as the title character in the sitcom Moesha on the UPN network.
+She released her debut album the following year (1994), which went on to be certified quadruple Platinum in the U.S. For six seasons, Brandy starred as the title character in the sitcom "Moesha" on the UPN network.

 Despite coming from a musical family, Brandy first developed her own interest in performing when she discovered and became a fan of Whitney Houston at age seven.
 She started entering talent shows at 11 and was part of a youth singing group.
 Also while she was 11, she began working as a background singer with the R&B boy band Immature.
 She put together a demo tape with the help of her parents and in 1993, signed with Atlantic Records.
 Her mom quit her job to manage her daughter's burgeoning career.
 Brandy dropped out of Hollywood High School after her freshman year.
 She finished high school with private tutors.

-Also in 1996, Brandy was cast as the title character in the sitcom Moesha.
+Also in 1996, Brandy was cast as the title character in the sitcom "Moesha."
 She played a girl from L.A. coping with the pressures of growing up while dealing with her family, notably her stepmother.
-Moesha premiered on UPN in January 1996 and ran for six seasons.
-Brandy won a NAACP Image Award for Outstanding Youth Actor/Actress.
+"Moesha" premiered on UPN in January 1996 and ran for six seasons.
+Brandy won an NAACP Image Award for Outstanding Youth Actor/Actress.

 She also dated Wayna Morris of Boyz II Men, rapper Mase, and producer Robert "Big Bert" Smith.
 Brandy and Smith kept their relationship a secret until February 2002, when Brandy announced that she was pregnant.
 A year after the birth of their daughter Sy'rai Iman Smith on June 16, 2002, Brandy and Smith broke up.